cessda/coordinate-portal/README.md

 Separate repositories are provided for backend architecture; harvester, indexer and Elasticsearch instance.

+## Quality - Software Maturity Level

+The overall Software Maturity Level for this product and the individual scores for each attribute can be found in the  [SML](SML.md) file.

 ## Prerequisites

 [Node.js](https://nodejs.org/) version 10.15 (LTS) is required to install and run this application.